 3. Review your productivity dashboard.

 Last but certainly not least, another way to figure out your productivity personality is to review your productivity tools’ analytics/dashboard.
 What better way to determine your work style than to analyze actual data on how you work?
+Use insights garnered through apps like Hive to determine when you get your work done, who is assigning work to you, how many actions you complete in a day, etc.

 - When you complete your most important tasks (MITs)